seancdavis/sapwood-classic/docs/02-getting_started/02-production_environment.md

 At this point, we're assuming you know how to prepare a production server.

-> If you've never done this sort of thing before, then check out our [one-command install script](https://github.com/rocktree/ripen).
+> If you've never done this sort of thing before, then check out my [one-command install script](https://github.com/rocktree/ripen).

 You will need the ensure the following is true on your machine.

 * `deploy` user with full `sudo` privileges
-* ssh access to the server
+* ssh access to the server on any port

 We need a handful of packages.
 You're probably best to just run this command: